chef/chef-web-docs/content/style_guide.md

 To invoke the Obvious Fix rule, simply add `Obvious Fix.` to your commit message.

-See our Obvious Fix policy here: https://github.com/chef/chef/blob/master/CONTRIBUTING.md#chef-obvious-fix-policy
+For more information, see our [Obvious Fix policy](https://github.com/chef/chef/blob/master/CONTRIBUTING.md#chef-obvious-fix-policy).

 ## Official Names